UPPMAX/R-python-julia-matlab-HPC/lesson_plans/20241024_richel/README.md

 - [x] Check and prepare Priors

 I don't like my course material.
-It makes me lecture yoo much and I know I should not.
+It makes me lecture too much and I know I should not.
 Next course iteration, I will be pointing to the centers' documentation more.
 I did not make the time to properly do this, mostly to take it easier on myself after some ruthless days of preparing